puckowski/concert/basic_concepts/identifiers.md

 # Identifiers

 Identifiers are any sequence of uninterrupted characters separated by space characters.
+An identifier should not be a keyword.

 ## const identifiers